sabegg2/Project3/README.md

 ## New Library Not Covered in Class

-const express = require('express');
-const { Pool } = require('pg');
-const cors = require('cors');  // Import the CORS package
+Project must include at least one JavaScript OR Python library that we did not cover.

-You need a server-side language (e.g., Node.js, Python, PHP) to query the PostgreSQL database.
+I needed a server-side language to query the PostgreSQL database.
 This server will act as an intermediary between your database and D3.js in the browser.
-Install necessary dependencies:

-pg: PostgreSQL client for Node.js.
-express: To set up a server.

-Now, write a simple Node.js server that will query your PostgreSQL database and serve the data over HTTP.
+To do this, I installed the necessary dependencies pg (PostgreSQL client for Node.js) and express (to set up the server).
+Next, with the help of ChatGTP, I wrote a simple Node.js server that queried my PostgreSQL database and serve the data over HTTP.
+I also needed to configure my  Node.js server to allow cross-origin requests by adding CORS headers.
+To do this, I installed the cors package.

-Summary of the Flow:
-Node.js server connects to PostgreSQL and queries the database.
-The data from PostgreSQL is exposed via an API endpoint (e.g., /data).
-D3.js in the front-end fetches the data from this API endpoint using d3.json() and visualizes it.

-You need to configure your Node.js server to allow cross-origin requests by adding CORS headers.

-Here’s how you can fix it by adding CORS support to your Node.js app.

-1. Install the cors package:

 ## Ethical Considerations

+## References for Data

+The wind data was provided by LongPath Tecchnologies, Inc., a methane-gas monitoring service based in Boulder, Colorado.
+The data was collected at one of the sites they monitor.

+## References for Code

+For the most part, I wrote my code on my own, using techniques learned in class.
+I find ChatGTP to be a great helper for directing me on the correct path.
+The only significant code that I pulled directly from ChatGTP is the server.js code for connecting with the pgAdmin database.